 Prepare for the Annual Reporting with Diligence

 Every year, FINRA requires reporting that clearly outlines the supervisory controls in place and a recap of any tests to that system, with outcomes and resulting changes to the system.
 There should be a sole person on the team responsible for this reporting, and it should be completed yearly with attention and diligence to help FINRA identify any issues or inconsistencies.

 FINRA requires that only qualified staff handle securities within a firm, and they must be listed.
 Additionally, any managers with the ability to trade up to 20% of a stock must be authorized by FINRA and are subject to heightened supervision.

 Firms looking to achieve compliance with FINRA must be able to provide an explanation of how and when the following 3 things will be monitored:

 - Customer funds being transferred to third-party or otherwise outside accounts

 - Changes to customer addresses

 - Changes in investing objectives made by the customer

 Being organized and prepared is vital to a successful FINRA or FINRA AML audit.
-It’s a good idea to always stay compliant and keep detailed records that are organized for easy access.
+It’s important to always stay compliant and keep detailed records that are organized for easy access.
 They also need to be safely secured and protected from tampering and loss.